carolinemaymaguirecmm/about/docs/projects/fast-dsp-microservice/deployment-guide.md

 ### Step 1: Clone the GitHub project

-Clone the GitHub project containing the Python, environment and requirements file:
+Clone the GitHub project containing the Python, environment, and requirements files:

 ```bash
 git clone git@github.com:carolinemaymaguirecmm/about.git